 Family meals are said to be the best asset in maintaining a healthy marriage and family life.
 One part of making a healthy environment for eating meals with one another, is to set the scene.
 I used to be one of those ‘“get it over with” type of people, until I started enjoying even the everyday things of life and really making an effort to make each day special and unique in and of itself.

 I started setting the table—use nice dinnerware, put on a seasonal tablecloth, display flowers and a candle in the center to create some intimacy.
 I started taking a little more time with my meals to make them delicious.

 Also, when it comes to meals, cooking them together is another amazing habit of a healthy relationship.

 When you really take time to enjoy the little things in life, it will benefit your health, as well as your marriage.

 Don’t take everything so seriously

-I can trust that my future, my husband’s future is in good hands.
+I can trust that my and my husband’s future are in good hands.

 When you can finally let go in your marriage, prepare for your relationship to go to a whole new level.
 Make sure you are creating ways to laugh together and have fun.
 This is a great list of things you can do together for date nights to once again ignite the passion in your marriage.